BigRoy/nodex/README.md

-# Node Expression for maya.
+# Nodex

-This class defines a simple wrapping functionality to create and manage mathematical node connections in Maya through scripting.
+This package defines a wrapping functionality to create and manage mathematical node connections in Maya through Python scripting.
 The ease of access and method of using this will help to write readable and maintainable code for node based graphs that require a lot of mathematical processing.

+## Node expressions for Maya

 The process works by using an object called the ``Nodex``.

-Upon initializing a Nodex you reference a value, which is either a real value (numerical) or an attribute.
-Then you can perform mathematical operations upon this Nnodex with another Nodex (thus other attributes/numbers) and it will automatically return a Nodex that references the output attribute resulting from the created node graph.
+Upon initializing a Nodex you reference a value, which is one of three values:

-Basically it either:
-    1) Operates on output attributes so it can quickly connect it to another Nodex
+1. Operates on output *attributes* so it can quickly connect it to another Nodex, `(pymel.Attribute)`
-    2) Or references a value so that it can easily assign it into another Nodex.
+2. Or references a *value* so that it can easily assign it into another Nodex. `(float, int, bool)`
+3. Or references an array of *values* and/or *attributes*. `(tuple)`

+Then you can perform mathematical operations upon this Nodex with another Nodex (thus other attributes/numbers) and it will automatically return a Nodex that references the output attribute resulting from the created node graph.

-Performable operations include mathematical operators like: +, -, /, *, ^ for addition,
+Performable operations include mathematical operators that act directly on the Nodex instance, like:

+- +, -, /, *, ^ for addition, subtraction, division, multiplication and power.
-subtraction, division, multiplication and power.
-Then there are comparison operators like ==, !=, >, >=, <, <= that will result in a 'condition' node.
-All overridden operator functionality of the Nodex can also be peformed with its staticmethods, and more.
-Those other operations include:
+- ==, !=, >, >=, <, <= that will result in a 'condition' node.

+All overridden operator functionality of the Nodex can also be peformed with its staticmethods.
+But there are also more convenient operations accessible through it's staticmethods like:
 - average (plusMinusAverage)
 - clamp (clamp)
 - angleBetween (angleBetween)